fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 12.md

 ![](Figures/Posttest/_Did%20you%20find%20the%20rotation%20functionality%20of%20the%20device%20effective%20in%20tracking%20your%20movements.png){width=40%}

 Was the mode selection intuitive?
-> all participants answered with highly intuitive
+$\Rightarrow$  all participants answered with highly intuitive

 How intuitive and user-friendly did you find the mobile app or web-based interface for controlling the device?
-> all participants using the interface answered with highly intuitive
+$\Rightarrow$  all participants using the interface answered with highly intuitive

 ![](Figures/Posttest/_How%20secure%20and%20stable%20did%20you%20find%20the%20tablet_phone%20holder%20for%20different%20sizes%20of%20devices.png){width=40%}